Guitarz from Marz

-Guitarz From Marz is the debut studio album by hard rock band Tesla's lead guitarist Frank Hannon.
+Guitarz from Marz is the debut studio album by Tesla guitarist Frank Hannon.
 It was released in 2005 through Frank Hannon Music.

 Production

 The album was released independently and sold exclusively on Hannon's website.
-It was also sold during his 2006-2007 solo tour.
+It was also sold during his 2006–2007 solo tour.
 The album was recorded in a small studio in Hannon's garage.
 The album is currently out of print with a possibility of re-recording it in the near future, since Hannon considered the album to be more along the lines of a demo recording than a proper album.

-A digital version (mp3) of the album is also available from Amazon.
+A digital version of the album is also available on Amazon.

 Track listing

 All songs written by Frank Hannon, except as noted below:.